agonzalezro/polo/README.md

     And here is just the content.

-In this case we are overriding the title and the slug.
+In this case we are overriding the title, slug & author.

+If you prefer to do it with Jekyll, or you are migrating a Jekyll page:

+    ---
+    title: My super title
+    date: 2010-12-03 10:20
+    tags: thats, awesome
+    slug: my-super-post
+    author: Federico
+    ---

+    And here is just the content.

+The keys are case insensitive in both cases.

 Configuration
 -------------